tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 # This Branch Is Part Of HP4 Development.
 To Be Used Together With RepRapFirmware.

-HP4 Prototype/RepRapFirmware uses `M569.3` and `M569.4` to collect auto calibration data in the form of motor/encoder positions in degrees.
+HP4 RepRapFirmware v3.4 and onwards uses `M569.3` and `M569.4` to collect auto calibration data in the form of motor/encoder positions in degrees.
 HP3 worked differently.
 This branch of this repo auto calibrates based on encoder position data.
 That is why this branch of this repo only works with HP4, and not HP3.

 # Auto Calibration Simulation for Hangprinter v4